NextPausePrev1 of 5

 Overview

-Led by principal investigator, Andres J. Acosta, M.D., Ph.D., the Precision Medicine for Obesity Laboratory at Mayo Clinic is addressing the escalating global obesity epidemic by developing novel individualized treatments for obesity.
+Andres J. Acosta, M.D., Ph.D., leads Mayo Clinic's Precision Medicine for Obesity Lab.
+His team is addressing the escalating global obesity epidemic by developing new individualized treatments for obesity.

-Current strategies for treating human obesity rely on a "one-size-fits-all" approach despite significant pathophysiological heterogeneity among people with obesity.
-As a result, the response to obesity pharmacotherapy as well as diet and lifestyle interventions continues to be a hit-or-miss phenomenon with highly variable efficacies and outcomes.
+Current strategies for treating obesity rely on a one-size-fits-all approach, even though people with obesity have many different processes and factors associated with this condition.
+As a result, people's responses to obesity medicines, as well as to diet and lifestyle changes, continue to be hit-or-miss, with wide-ranging effectiveness and outcomes.

-The Precision Medicine for Obesity Lab focuses on understanding and characterizing the complex heterogeneity within human obesity.
-Recent studies have identified several unique sub groups of human obesity, also known as obesity-related phenotypes, each of which possesses distinctive pathophysiological abnormalities, and are associated with differential responses to obesity pharmacotherapy.
+The Precision Medicine for Obesity Lab focuses on understanding and characterizing the complex differences among people with obesity.
+The lab's recent studies have found several unique subgroups among people with the condition.
+These groups are known as obesity-related phenotypes.
+People with each obesity-related phenotype have unique changes in their bodies that are associated with different responses to obesity medicines.